AlexParamonov/inheritance_module_eval/README.md

       field :content
       field :etc

+      # you desided, that title for article should be titelized
+      # from now you dont need to call alias_method or reimplement method anymore!
       # you can use inheritance!
-      # you dont need to call alias_method anymore!
       # make it simple
       def title
         super.to_s.titelize